-A recognized industry security veteran, with nearly two decades of experience, Welch-Abernathy is best known for his creation of the PhoneBoy FireWall-1 FAQ in the mid-1990s.
+A recognized industry security veteran, with over two decades of experience, Welch is best known for his creation of the PhoneBoy FireWall-1 FAQ in the mid-1990s.
 It was used by Check Point and thousands of its customers worldwide.
 He is also the author of Essential Check Point FireWall-1 NG: An Installation, Configuration, and Troubleshooting Guide.
-A well-known author in the blog sphere, he is a trusted security authority.

-Prior to joining Check Point through the acquisition of Nokia’s security appliance business, Welch-Abernathy worked in Product Line Support where the supported customers using a variety of security solutions developed by Nokia, Check Point, and Sourcefire.
+In past roles at Check Point, Welch led security architecture reviews and developed high level security architecture proposals for customers.
+Prior to joining Check Point in 2009 through the acquisition of Nokia’s security appliance business, he worked in Product Line Support where he supported customers using a variety of security solutions developed by Nokia, Check Point, and Sourcefire.
 He has also worked as a systems administrator for several small companies.

-“[The host] is never going to let this name go,” Welch-Abernathy thought, “so I might as well embrace it.”
+“[The host] is never going to let this name go,” Welch thought, “so I might as well embrace it.”

 phoneboy.com was registered and the rest was history.

-About This Site On this blog, Welch-Abernathy generally writes on the subjects of VoIP, Telecom, Gadgets and Technology.
+About This Site On this blog, Welch generally writes on the subjects of VoIP, Telecom, Gadgets and Technology.
 For Computer and Network Security topics, check out PhoneBoy’s Security Theater.
-For everything else PhoneBoy, check out PhoneBoy Says.
+For everything else PhoneBoy, check out PhoneBoy Says